MrBrain-YT/United-Systems-Core/README.md

 <p align="center">
   <img src="USC.png" alt="Sublime's custom image"/>
-  <h2 align="center">Project under development</h2>
 </p>

 # United Systems Core

-United Systems Core - system designed to simplify the process of creating, managing, and integrating Python packages for the Flask web framework, intended for managing IoT devices.
+United Systems Core is a system designed to simplify the process of creating, managing and integrating Python packages for the Flask web framework, designed for managing IoT devices and creating various web services.

 ## Commands for controll
 - `install`: Install a package from USCServer or GitHub.